nesi/puppet-puppet/README.markdown

 * **gid**: The primary group identity of the puppet user.
 The default value is `puppet`.
 * **user_home**: Sets the home directory for the puppet user.
 The default value is `/var/lib/puppet`.
 * **conf_dir**: Sets the directory where the puppet configuration file is stored.
 The default is `/etc/puppet`.
 * **environments**: If this is set to true, the puppet configuration will be set to enable the use of puppet environments.
-The default value is `true`.
+The default value is `false`.

 ## The `puppet::conf` class